 - Other stakeholders

-The practical upshot: ongoing operational risk management is absolutely essential to minimize the impact of operational risks.
+The practical upshot: ongoing operational risk management is essential to minimize the threat of operational risks.

 A Five-Step Process for Effective Operational Risk Management

-It’s impossible to eliminate operational risk completely, so operational risk management (ORM) focuses on reducing and mitigating key risks related to the organization’s day-to-day operations.
-ORM is an ongoing activity since operational risks are constant, pervasive, and varied.
-The ORM process includes five stages:
+You can never eliminate operational risk completely, so operational risk management (ORM) focuses on reducing and mitigating key risks related to the organization’s day-to-day operations.
+ORM never ends, since operational risks are constant, pervasive, and varied.
+The ORM process includes five stages.

 Identifying operational risks in the context of the organization’s objectives and goals is the natural first step to risk mitigation and reduction.

-After all the operational risks (there will always be more than one) are identified, they are evaluated based on the potential harm and likelihood of occurrence.
+After all the operational risks are identified, evaluate them based on the potential harm and likelihood of occurrence.
 This activity helps the organization to understand which risks should be prioritized, and why.